charlesreiss/cs3130-website/labhw/ooo-exercise.md

 *  when an instruction is issued, in the following cycles it is executed on an execution unit
     *  for memory instructions, this execution unit is a pipelined data cache.
 It receives one instruction per cycle and produces the result after three cycles.
 To simplfy this exercise, we will assume no cache misses.
-    *  for non-memory instructoins, this execution unit is one of two arithmetic logic unit.
-It receives one instructoin per cycle and produces the result in the next cycle.
+    *  for non-memory instructions, this execution unit is one of two arithmetic logic unit.
+It receives one instruction per cycle and produces the result in the next cycle.
     *  the first available memory instruction (if any) is sent to a data cache, which is pipelined.
 The data cache accepts one instruction per cycle and takes three cycles to produce the result of the read or write